Butterflies of Mysore Area

 Excluding migratory population of Dark Bue Tiger Tirumala septentrionis and Double Branded Crow Euploea sylvester, accounted highest abundance of Blue Tiger Tirumala limniace, Indian Common Crow Euploea core, Common Grass Yellow Eurema hecabe, Common Emigrant Catopsilia pomona, Common Fourring Ypthima huebneri and Tawny Coster Acraea violae.

 Unusual occurrence of gynandromorph Southern Birdwing Triodes minos from BR Hills has been recorded by Arun Urs.
-And, a hybrid variety of Danaid Eggfly and Great Eggfly was observed by Shwetha B.
+And, a hybrid variety of Danaid Eggfly and Great Eggfly was observed by Dr Shwetha B.

-Latest additions:
+Few Latest additions:

 Table 2: Comparison of Diversity